-Chart 12 shows the results of two additional robustness tests.
-The top panel addresses concerns regarding the "distribution" technique described in Section III.iv.
-In particular, the saving rates shown in the top panel of Chart 12 are constructed using the raw data from the SCF+ on wealth and
+Figure 14 shows the results of two additional robustness tests.
+The left panel addresses concerns regarding the "distribution" technique described in Section 3.4.
+In particular, the saving rates shown in the left panel of Figure 14 are constructed using the raw data from the SCF+ on wealth and income, as opposed to the technique where SCF+ wealth shares are used to distribute wealth from the Financial Accounts and the NIPA.22 The saving rates are on average higher, which makes sense given that the income from the SCF+ does not include all components of national income, and therefore the denominator is lower.
+The differences in saving rates across the income distribution remain substantial.